-Two hours lab per week.
-This course is designed for instruction and practice in weight training, weight lifting, anaerobic and aerobic fitness, and flexibility for competition in various intercollegiate sports.
+Three hours lab per week.
+This course is designed for instruction and practice in weight training, weight lifting, anaerobic and aerobic fitness, and flexibility for competition in various intercollegiate sports primarily for men.
 Course may be taken four times for credit.
-(CSU) (UC Credit Limitation) (Degree credit) CSU GE
+(CSU) (UC Credit Limitation) (Degree Credit) CSU GE